MS8080/MarkView/sample.md

 - Use the monospaced font in the editor for better readability
 - The preview uses the GitHub Markdown theme
 - All standard Markdown syntax is supported
-- Files are automatically associated with MarkView
+- Files are automatically associated with Scribe

-Enjoy writing with MarkView!
+Enjoy writing with Scribe!